 But here in Xàtiva, they’re rather proud of the Borgias.
 The local tourist office has La Ruta Borja, which takes you to the surviving buildings with a family connection.
 There are statues of both the Borgia Popes (Callixtus lll and Alexander Vl) outside the Basilica, the town’s main church.

 There’s even a craft beer named in honour of Lucrezia Borgia.
-Everywhere else, she’s damned as sexually depraved and a murderess to boot (her cause wasn’t helped by The Borgias TV series in 2011, which wasn’t exactly kind to her reputation).
+Everywhere else, she’s damned as sexually depraved and a murderess to boot.
 But here, it’s different.
 Where else would they name a beer after one of history’s most notorious poisoners?
 It’s a very nice IPA, by the way.

 Alfons de Borja, who became Pope Callixtus lll in 1455, was the one who really got the family going.
 He became top adviser, diplomat and general fixer for the King of Aragón, who was carving out a kingdom for himself in southern Italy at the time.
 Which can’t have done Alfons’s chances of becoming Pope any harm.

 But that may actually be the reason why the Borgias have such a terrible reputation.
 The powerful families in Italy – the Medicis in Florence, the Sforzas from Milan – didn’t think much of these Spanish outsiders taking control of the Papacy, so they set out blacken the Borja reputation.
 Back then, the Pope wasn’t just head of the church – he ruled a sizeable chunk of Italy as well, and that made him a prime target in the power struggles across the Italian peninsula